 An interesting specific set of CLFV channels is that of the already mentioned 3-body lepton decays, i.e., the decays of muons and taus into respective combinations of 3 lighter leptons.
-These processes enjoy the operational benefits of being purely leptonic: they are free of a number of complications present at LHC processes, specially hadron physics, which poses both computational and theoretical difficulties.
+These processes enjoy the operational benefits of being purely leptonic: they are free of a number of complications present in the analysis of LHC processes: in particular, hadron physics, which poses both computational and theoretical difficulties.
 For instance, it is hard to effect truly general and model-independent analysis on a number of BSM LHC processes because of highly model-dependent hadronization structures.